bajamircea/bajamircea.github.io/_posts/2015-03-17-classic-raii.markdown

 RAII is a resource management technique developed in C++ by Bjarne Stroustrup and Andrew Koenig in the 1980s.
-It largely eliminates the need to collect garbage, by allowing not creating garbage in the first place.
+It largely eliminates the need to collect garbage, by not creating garbage in the first place.

-In this article I'll describe what I call the **classical RAII**, as we'll see later there are some minor variations.
+In this article I'll describe what I call the **classical RAII**.
+As we'll see later, there are some minor variations.

 RAII fundamentally works by wrapping a resource in an object, initializing the resource in the constructor.
 If the constructor succeeds, the destructor will cleanup the resource.
-If the constructor fails it throws an exception, and conveniently the destructor is not called.
+If the constructor fails, it throws an exception, and conveniently the destructor is not called.

 When opening a file with `fopen`, the resource that needs to be wrapped is a